-- (1) SAVI-DHCP follows the state announced in DHCP messages, so there is no need to distribute state using Neighbor Solicitation/ Neighbor Advertisement messages. - (2) The perimeter in SAVI-DHCP is not only a perimeter for data packets, but also a perimeter for DHCP messages.
-The placement of DHCP Relay/Server, which is not involved in SAVI-FCFS, is related with the construction of the perimeter.
-The requirement on the placement and configuration of DHCP Relay/Server are discussed in Section 4.3.3. - (3) Downstream/upstream links MUST be distinguished when configuring the perimeter to avoid establishing binding for addresses of other networks.
+The perimeter in SAVI-DHCP is not only a perimeter for data packets, but also a perimeter for DHCP messages.
+The placement of DHCP Relay/Server, which is not involved in [RFC6620], is related with the construction of the perimeter.
+The requirement on the placement and configuration of DHCP Relay/Server are discussed in Section 4.3.3.